Ex machina (group): History

-Claudio Chiriatti moved back to his birthplace Clausthal-Zellerfeld from Düsseldorf in early 2008.
+Claudio Chiriatti moved back to his birthplace Clausthal-Zellerfeld in early 2008.
 In the same year he got into contact with his old school friend Tobias Schwerdt.
 Both musicians decided to work together on ex machina.
 The first album they produced together was line of time and it was released in April 2011 at Fuego.
 It is the first ex machina album on which all titles are in English language.
 Furthermore, for the first time there are classic pop songs with vocals included on this album.
 A further innovation is the participation of a guest musician on line of time.
 Eva Heuling has sung the lead vocals for three songs.

 After line of time the album no one was released in April 2013.
-It is a Concept album that tells the story of a self-proclaimed prophet.
+It is a concept album that tells the story of a self-proclaimed prophet.
 According to reviewers the sound of the album is "rougher, gloomier" than on the previous releases.
 Critics praised the musical diversity of the album, accordingly, many different genre influences can be heard on the album.
 It is described as "peppered with Kraftwerk character and interwoven with The Cure Sound".
 For the songs no one, eternity and drifting ex machina produced music videos which should lead deeper into the story of the concept album.
 After the release of no one, ex machina released tracks that were not included on the album, as free downloads at SoundCloud.
 Following the release of no one the two musicians were working on a live program.
 They decided to realize a live sequencing concept with their music.
 Within this concept, Claudio Chiriatti should take over the live sequencing and play individual lines live on a controller.
 Tobias Schwerdt on the other hand should sing, add effects and live sequencing.
 To the music, short, visually complementary video clips were projected onto a screen behind the musicians.
 This live presentation had its premiere in January 2014 at the Kellerclub Clausthal-Zellerfeld.